Blank Space (medium)

 Leading Edge, our One-on-One Leadership Coaching program gives GT students the opportunity to work with a trained leadership development coach (leadership fellow) to actively explore and improve their individual and team leadership skills through practice and critical reflection, challenge themselves to be a better leader and develop their leadership vision.

-The Minor in Leadership Studies, offered in partnership with the School of Civil and Environmental Engineering, the Scheller College of Business, and the School of Public Policgives undergraduate and graduate students an opportunity to deepen their focus on leadership through the Foundations of Leadership course, specific fields of interest, and a professional internship or capstone project.
+The Minor in Leadership Studies, offered in partnership with the School of Civil and Environmental Engineering, the Scheller College of Business, and the School of Public Policgives undergraduate students an opportunity to deepen their focus on leadership through the Foundations of Leadership course, specific fields of interest, and a professional internship or capstone project.

 Teams for Tech is a year-long student fellowship program where undergraduate and graduate student teams work closely with a team leadership coach to create a product, service, project or venture concept to enhance the life at Georgia Tech.
 Projects could focus on reducing Georgia Tech’s environmental footprint, enhancing the quality of student life, improving technology, etc. and will have a direct impact on Tech’s student body and campus.
 Some ideas might start off by benefiting the Tech campus, but then outgrow the community as well!
 Team members will understand and analyze the dynamics of their role on the team and the team itself, gain experience in leadership situations, recognize that leadership happens up and down the organizational ladder, give back to the campus community, and apply problem-solving skills.